CoolJWB/Pi-Generator/README.md

-# Pi-Estimator
+# Pi Estimator
-Estimates Pi (3.14) from the Leibniz formula in Python.
+Estimates pi with AGM in Python.